OxksTools/EzSolverV2/README.md

    Visit 👉 [http://31.214.245.63:10000/register](http://31.214.245.63:10000/register)

 2. **Get your API key:**
-   After registering, you can link your Discord via the bot command `!register` or view your key in the dashboard.
+   After registering, link your Discord via the bot command `!register` or view your key in the dashboard.

-3. **Make your API requests:**
+3. **Make API requests:**
    Use your API key with the provided endpoints to submit CAPTCHA solving tasks.

 ---